alimohammad0816/systemd-on-wsl2/readme.md

 %sudo ALL=(ALL) NOPASSWD: /usr/bin/nsenter -t [0-9]* -a su - [a-zA-Z0-9]*
 ```

-after this, systemd runs on wsl2.
+now restart wsl2 and after this, systemd runs on wsl2.